 This provision encourages states to enact a repeat offender law.

 This program provides grants to encourage states to maintain and allow public inspection of statistical information on the race and ethnicity of the driver for all motor vehicle stops made on all public roads except local or minor rural roads, as well as training and education to reduce the disparate impact of traffic stops.

 - Impaired Driving

 - Traffic Records

 - Motorcyclist Safety

 - Driver and Officer Safety Education

 The Fixing America's Surface Transportation Act (FAST Act) was the surface transportation bill that authorizes the federal surface transportation program including the highway safety programs for FFY 2016 - 2020.
 (The Federal Fiscal Year runs from Oct.
 1 through Sept.
 30.)
 It operated under special extensions until it was replaced by the IIJA in November 2021.

 MAP-21 Behavioral Highway Safety Programs

-Moving Ahead for Progress in the 21st Century (MAP-21) was the surface transportation bill that authorized the federal surface transportation programs – including highway safety programs – for Federal Fiscal Years 2013 and 2014.
-(The federal fiscal year runs from Oct.
-1 through Sept.
-30.)
-It operated under special extensions until it was replaced by the FAST Act in December, 2015.
+The Moving Ahead for Progress in the 21st Century Act (MAP-21) was the surface transportation bill that authorized the federal surface transportation programs — including highway safety programs — for FFY 2013 and 2014.
+It operated under special extensions until it was replaced by the FAST Act in December 2015.